 Proper positioning of both mother and baby when breastfeeding, and in particular the attachment of the baby to the breast, enables your baby to get enough breastmilk and can help to prevent sore nipples and insufficient milk supply.

 Make sure you are comfortable: either sitting up or lying in bed, or sitting in your favourite chair.
 Many mothers find it helpful to create a flat lap in the early days, either by elevating the feet or sitting on a pillow.
 Some mothers raise their babies to breast height, while others use the natural nurturing approach of holding their babies diagonally across their bodies.

 Learn about the different breastfeeding positions and which one is right for you and your baby.

 With the across lap – cradle hold breastfeeding position, the baby’s head will rest in the crook of your elbow or on your forearm, with his whole body facing you, and will be supported with the same arm beneath his back and with your hand on his thigh or bottom.

-During this particular breastfeeding position, the baby lies on his side between your side and flexed arm with his feet out behind you.
+During this particular rugby hold breastfeeding or clutch position, the baby lies on his side between your side and flexed arm with his feet out behind you.
 The baby’s shoulders, neck and the base of his head are supported by your hand, allowing your opposite hand to hold the breast if needed.